sgrif/hollow_rando_im_stuck/README.md

-Visit https://sgrif.github.io/hollow_rando_im_stuck/, click "Select Files", select `RawSpoilerLog.json` and `TrackerLog.txt`, and then click "Run"
+Visit https://sgrif.github.io/hollow_rando_im_stuck/, click "Select Files", select `RawSpoilerLog.json` and `TrackerData.json`, and then click "Run"

 Use it from the command line
 ---